-Please read Blog Theme Retirement on glow Connect As of January 2020 were are removing some of the themes used in Glow as they are not compatible with newer versions of WordPress.
+Please read Blog Theme Retirement on glow Connect.
+As of January 2020 we removed some of the themes used in Glow as they are not compatible with newer versions of WordPress.
 They have already been removed from the Theme Picker Blogs that use these themes will revert to using TwentyFourteen on 30th January 2020 Please take action now.

 We have some tips on Testing and Changing Themes which will help in planning your change.

 You can change the way your blog appears and functions through Themes.

 When you set up a new blog it has the theme TwentyFourteen applied as standard.
 Some themes are suitable for different purposes.